 Right now, marketers are sitting on a gold mine’s worth of customer data.
 Some don’t even realize its worth or have never considered how hard other companies work to collect every possible interaction.
 Others are already using their data to fuel their predictive marketing engine and are giving customers exactly what they want, before they even realize they want it.
 There’s no need to predict the impact of predictive marketing—it’s already changing the game, and marketers and customers alike stand to benefit from a data-driven future.

-Jumpstart your predictive marketing game today by demoing Amplitude Recommend, the best-in-class solution to fuel your personalized marketing efforts.
+Jumpstart your predictive marketing game today by demoing Amplitude Audiences, the best-in-class solution to fuel your personalized marketing efforts.